vsivsi/meteor-job/README.md

 meteor-job
 ======================================

-**NOTE** This Package remains experimental until v0.1.0 is released, and while the API methods described here are maturing, they may still change.
+**NOTE:** This Package remains experimental until v0.1.0 is released, and while the API methods described here are maturing, they may still change.

 ## Intro